ajoslin/angular-burn/README.md

 Why this instead of angularFire?

-I used angularFire in production and had some problems with it:
+I used angularFire in an app and had some problems with it:

 1. Every time you change anything on the object, it sent the whole object back up.
 The biggest issue with this was security - eg if I have /users/{id} as an angularFire object.
 I update myUser.photo, and angularFire tries to save - but it tries to save the whole object, and I have a security rule that doesn't allow writing on an existing /users/{id}.
 A fix would be to only send pertinent changes up.
 1. Huge bandwidth usage, due to 1